-- The proactive and consistent identification, assessment, and management of risks across operations; - Management of risks within the limits of the Company's prescribed risk appetite and as directed by defined corporate policies; - The Board notification process, where events may have, or are likely to, breach risk appetite.
+- The proactive and consistent identification, assessment, and management of risks across operations; - Management of risks within the limits of the Company's prescribed risk appetite and as directed by defined corporate policies; - Notification to the Board, where events may have, or are likely to, breach risk appetite. - Completion of annual review of the policies and obtain Board approval.